 They do stain though so, do be wary of that.
 Once used it is incredibly hard to fully get any staining out of them.
 I wash mine every week and still the stains won’t come out, they do fade when washed obviously but they are visible.

 Maybelline Lash Sensational Waterproof Mascara

-It has a lovely wand too.
-It has a soft flex wand that is curved slightly which is perfect for my eye shape and it applies just the right amount of product.
-It’s one of those mascaras that gets better the longer the tube is open.
+It has a lovely wand that has a soft flex, is curved slightly and applies just the right amount of product.
+It gets better the longer the tube is open.

 NARS Radiant Creamy Concealer

 This is a concealer that I wanted to try for a long time but never did because the price always put me off.
 In Brown Thomas it is €30.

 €30 for a concealer.
 I couldn’t bring myself to spend that on it so when ASOS had 20% off for St Patrick’s Day I ordered it and have been trying it out for the past 6-7 weeks and I have to say, it’s a close call between this and my MAC Pro Longwear concealer.

 For years MAC’s Pro Longwear has been my favourite, my go-to, my old reliable and no matter what concealer I tried or how much I liked them they never came close to Pro Longwear.

 Pro Longwear is everything I want in a concealer.
 It offers good coverage, creamy, blends out nicely, doesn’t look dry, heavy or cakey and minimal creasing.

 This NARS one though is pretty similar, the main difference being the price and packaging really.
 Pro Longwear comes in a little hard plastic bottle with a pump and the NARS concealer comes in a tube with a doe foot applicator.